Compassionate Representation For Victims Of Sexual Harassment

 - Repeated requests for a date or sexual favors

-Even if employees are no longer working face to face in an office environment, sexual harassment can still occur virtually through online meetings, emails or webchats.
+Even if employees are no longer working face-to-face in an office environment, sexual harassment can still occur virtually through online meetings, emails or webchats.

 If you suspect that someone has sexually harassed you, consult an attorney right away.
 The guidance that an experienced attorney can provide can help you settle your legal matter quickly and efficiently.
 While it is usually preferable to resolve workplace issues through negotiations, I am more than prepared to defend my clients with my comprehensive litigation skills.

-Do Not Ignore Your Harassment
+Do Not Ignore Your Harassment – Contact My Firm Instead

 If you are ready to schedule your initial consultation, contact me today.
 You can call 808-796-5650 or email me here to take the first step in holding harassers accountable for their actions.